CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ## Software Setup

-1. Clone this repository or [https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/archive/master.zip](download all the files via zip file) & place the ATM90E32 folder in your Arduino libraries folder (this is usually under Documents > Arduino > libraries)
+1. Clone this repository or [https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/archive/master.zip](download all the files via zip file)
+2. Place the ATM90E32 folder in your Arduino libraries folder (this is usually under Documents > Arduino > libraries)
-2. We highly recommend using [EmonCMS.](https://emoncms.org/site/home) If you agree, the files are in the EmonESP folder
+3. We highly recommend using [EmonCMS.](https://emoncms.org/site/home) - EmonESP helps to connect and send data directly to EmonCMS
-3. Open EmonESP > src > src.ino - you will see a number of files open, but you'll only need to worry about src.ino
+4. Open EmonESP > src > src.ino - you will see a number of files open, but you'll only need to worry about src.ino
-4. Make sure the CS_pin is set to the pin that you are using on your controller board - the defaults are set
+5. Make sure the CS_pin is set to the pin that you are using on your controller board - the defaults are set
-5. Upload the src.ino to your ESP (If you get any errors at this point, like a missing library, check the [Troubleshooting section on the EmonESP readme)](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP#troubleshooting-upload)
+6. Upload the src.ino to your ESP (If you get any errors at this point, like a missing library, check the [Troubleshooting section on the EmonESP readme)](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP#troubleshooting-upload)
-6. Upload files to the ESP in the data directory via SPIFFS - [see details on how to do this here](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP#2-install-esp-filesystem-file-uploader)
+7. Upload files to the ESP in the data directory via SPIFFS - [see details on how to do this here](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP#2-install-esp-filesystem-file-uploader)
-7. Follow the directions to configure the Access Point in the [EmonESP directions](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP#first-setup)
+8. Follow the directions to configure the Access Point in the [EmonESP directions](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP#first-setup)

+If you would like to use something other than EmonCMS, you can do that too!
+Make sure the ATM90E32 library is included in the sketch.
+See the [examples folder](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/examples) for examples of how things could be done using JSON or MQTT.

 ### Setting up EmonCMS ###
 There are a few options for doing this: